Best Golf Drivers for Women in 2021

-- Length of the shaft – depending on how tall you are, the standard ladies driver is about 44″.
+Depending on how tall you are, the standard ladies driver is about 44″.
 Standard for men is 45″ with the max USGA length at 48″.

 It is good to remember that the slower swing speed typically needs lighter, softer graphite shafts with more flex.
 If a woman has a fast swing speed, she may opt to use a senior men’s club which uses a heavier, stiffer flex graphite shaft.

-- Adjustable clubhead – most drivers now come with a tool where you can adjust the driver clubhead to account for how you strike the ball.
+Most drivers now come with a tool where you can adjust the driver clubhead to account for how you strike the ball.
 It is good to have although I haven’t played around too much with this yet.
 I may try to see how it affects my drive sometime in the near future.
 You can change things like the weighting, loft, draw bias, etc.

-- Loft – the loft or degrees of loft is important because it depending on your swing speed, it can help you create more distance with your driver.
+The loft or degrees of loft is important because it depending on your swing speed, it can help you create more distance with your driver.
 Typically the faster your swing speed, the lower the loft degree needed.
 I have a higher loft on my driver so I can get the maximum distance possible.

 This may or may not be important to everyone, but I love the look of my current driver and how sleek it looks.
 I think more important is how it performs, but the look can also be an important factor.

 I included a few of the current driver models but also some of the past year models because honestly, you can get some attractive pricing for clubs that came out the year before or even a couple of years old.

 3. Driver and Club Technology

 Especially when you hear or read about all these different acronyms in golf club technology.
 I am just listing the basics here because this could actually get really long (maybe that will be a future post :).

-Hickory Wood, Metal Wood and Titanium Clubheads
+4. Hickory Wood, Metal Wood and Titanium Clubheads

 Driver clubheads up until the late 1970s were made of various types of wood, the most recent being persimmon wood.
 These were fairly small, compact, and heavy.
 Because of this, a golfer had to hit the driver squarely on the clubface to hit it far.
 Otherwise, you were in trouble.

 Wow, it was huge!
 At the time I was still using my grandmother’s old metal Taylormade driver (which I loved dearly).
 But, there was no denying that everyone, including me, wanted the bigger driver that would add more yardage to our drives.

 There is much discussion about the advances in golf club and ball technology that the USGA had to actually enforce regulations on volume and measurements of golf equipment – namely golf clubs and balls.

-Wood, Steel and Graphite Shafts
+5. Wood, Steel and Graphite Shafts

 Swing Speed is an important factor in how far the ball travels on any shot.
 The physics are fairly simple.
 The speed at which a golfer can swing the club equates to how much distance they can drive the ball.